ashokkm04/viya_custom_context/README.md

 Also you can exec into compute pods and validate the aws creds for their project were downloaded into path /etc/.aws/credentials (shared mount volume)

+##Credentials downloaded for the project by invoking lambda
 ![Credentials downloaded for the project by invoking lambda](./creds_from_lambda.png)